Skip to main content

 Add EMA Cross Indicator using Pineify

-Alright, let's get practical.
-Here's exactly how I set up my EMA crossover indicator:
+Here's exactly how I set up my EMA crossover indicator, with the reasoning behind each step:

-1. Sign up for Pineify (takes about 30 seconds)
+1. Sign up for Pineify — takes about 30 seconds, no configuration needed.

 Phase 2: Configuring Your EMAs